Huawei debuts latest advanced chipset for smartphone

 Optimized for new 5G networks and packing 10.3 billion transistors into its fingernail size, the Kirin 990 will be the brain powering the Mate 30 phone.

-Huawei, the world’s No. 2 smartphone maker, plans to hold a global launch for the phone in Munich, Germany, on Sept.
+Huawei, the world’s No. 2 smartphone maker, plans a global launch for the phone in Munich, Germany, on Sept.
 19.

 But with the U.S.-China trade war raging, it’s unclear whether the device can use the Android operating system.
 Sanctions bar U.S. companies from selling technology to Huawei without government approval, though there are 90-day exemptions for a narrow list of products and services.